FIDE World Fischer Random Chess Championship 2019

 The FIDE World Fischer Random Chess Championship 2019 (WFRCC) was the first world championship in Fischer random chess officially recognized by the international chess federation FIDE.
 Previous unofficial championships had been held, with the most recent winner being Magnus Carlsen in 2018.
 The competition started on April 28, 2019, with the first qualifying tournaments, which took place online and were open to all interested participants; and continued with further rounds up to the quarter-finals, which were also online.
-The semi-finals and final were played over the board between October 27 to November 2, 2019, in the Henie Onstad Kunstsenter in Bærum in Norway.
+The semi-finals and final were played over the board between October 27 to November 2, 2019, in the Henie Onstad Kunstsenter in Bærum, Norway.
 The winner of the final was Wesley So, defeating Magnus Carlsen 13.5–2.5, to become the first FIDE world champion in Fischer random chess.
 Over the course of the competition, various time controls were applied, with longer games being weighted more heavily.

 Rounds

 The championship included several rounds with different time controls, organizational forms and access requirements.